2010 Annual Science Report

-This project seeks to improve our understanding of the connection between chemistry in space and the origin of life on Earth and possibly other worlds.
-Our approach is to trace the formation and development of chemical complexity in space, with particular emphasis on understanding the evolution from simple to complex species focusing on those that are interesting from a biogenic perspective and also understanding their possible roles in the origin of life on habitable worlds.
+This project is aimed to improve our understanding of the connection between chemistry in space and the origin of life on Earth, and its possibility on other worlds.
+Our approach is to trace the formation and development of chemical complexity in space, with particular emphasis on understanding the evolution from simple to complex species.
+The work focuses upon molecular species that are interesting from a biogenic perspective and also upon understanding their possible roles in the origin of life on habitable worlds.
 We do this by first measuring the spectra and chemistry of materials under simulated space conditions in the laboratory.
 We then use these results to interpret astronomical observations made with ground-based and orbiting telescopes.
 We also carry out experiments on simulated extraterrestrial materials to analyze extraterrestrial samples returned by NASA missions or that fall to Earth in meteorites.

-We have published one paper and are working on several others describing reactions that produce prebiotic compounds by UV irradiation of cosmic ices.
-The paper published in Astrobiology described experiments showing that the photolysis of pyrimidine in H2O ices produces a host of new compounds, one of which is the nucleobase uracil (Figure 3).
-A second paper is in preparation showing that the addition of ammonia to the ice results in the production of the nucleobase cytosine.
+(2) We have published one paper and are working on others that describe the production of prebiotic compounds by UV irradiation of cosmic ices.
+The published paper appeared in Astrobiology and described work showing the photolysis of pyrimidine in H2O ices produces a host of new compounds, including the nucleobase uracil (Figure 2).
+A second paper in preparation shows that the addition of ammonia to the ice results in the production of the nucleobase cytosine.

-One of us (Sandford) continues to be intimately involved with extraction, distribution, and analysis of samples from Comet 81P/Wild 2 returned by the Stardust mission (Figure 4).
-He is also continues to work as a CoI on the Hayabusa asteroid sample return mission, which is due back to Earth in June 2010.
-Another team member (Mattioda) is on the Science Team for the O/OREOS (Organisms/ORganics Exposure to Orbital Stresses), NASA’s first Astrobiology Small Payloads mission (Figure 5).
-He and Bramall are working on the SEVO (Space Environment Viability of Organics) component for O/OREOS.
+(3) Mission involvement- Co-I Sandford continues to be involved with the extraction, distribution, and analysis of samples from Comet 81P/Wild 2 returned by the Stardust mission (two related papers in the last year).
+He also continues to work as a Co-I on the Hayabusa asteroid sample return mission, which returned samples to Earth in June 2010 and is now actively studying these samples (Figure 3).
+Andrew Mattioda is a member of the Science Team for the O/OREOS (Organisms/ORganics Exposure to Orbital Stresses), NASA’s first Astrobiology Small Payloads mission.
+He and Nathan Bramall are working on the SEVO (Space Environment Viability of Organics) component for O/OREOS.

-This year Pascale Ehrenfreund, Wisconsin team, in collaboration with Louis Allamandola and Andrew Mattioda was awarded an NAI DDF grant to investigate the modification of organic materials under interstellar conditions via UV-Visible spectroscopy, particularly polycyclic aromatic hydrocarbons (PAHs).
-This DDF employs a post-doc Kathryn Bryson.
-This past year Kathryn has setup the UV-Vis spectrometer system and begun the collection of spectra for thin films of astrobiologically-relevant organic molecules.
+This year Pascale Ehrenfreund (Wisconsin team), in collaboration with Co-Is Allamandola and Mattioda was awarded an NAI DDF grant to investigate the modification of organic materials (particularly PAHs) under interstellar conditions via UV-Visible spectroscopy.
+This DDF employs post-doctoral researcher Kathryn Bryson, who has set up the UV-Vis spectrometer system and has begun a spectroscopic study of thin films of astrobiologically interesting organic molecules.

 PROJECT INVESTIGATORS:Louis Allamandola